your French knitting companion

 Using This Skill

-• Communicate clearly about what you want to make
+• Communicate clearly with other knitters about what you want to make or what went wrong

-• Get better results from AI pattern generators by understanding what you're uploading
+• Get better results from AI pattern generators by understanding what you are uploading and being able to evaluate the output critically

 Frequently Asked Questions

-Ready to turn a photo into a pattern?
-La Maille can analyze your image and generate knitting instructions โ€” but knowing your stitches helps you verify the results and make adjustments.
+Ready to turn a photo into a full pattern?
+La Maille can analyze your image and generate knitting instructions โ€” but knowing your stitches helps you verify the results, catch any errors, and make the adjustments that turn a generated pattern into something that works perfectly for you.

 Ready to try it?